xiaocanli/stochastic-parker/README.md

-Solving Parker's transport equation and its extensions using stochastic method
+stochastic-parker
 ================

-This is a code to solve Parker's cosmic ray transport equation using the stochastic method.
+This is a code solving Parker's cosmic ray transport equation and its extensions using the stochastic method.

 ## Status